meechanism/om-component-lib-playground/README.md

 # Install / Setup

+## Using packages on npm

-1. If you want to test against wrsinc/component lib, go clone that rep.
+1. If you want to test against `wrsinc/component` lib, go clone that repo.
 2. Come back to this repo.
 Install dependencies: `$ npm install` or `$ yarn`
 3. Fire up a development server: `$ npm run dev`